Naesosa: Landscape

 Naesosa Temple is also renowned for its entranceway lined with large fir trees, as well as many old, giant trees, including two zelkova trees named Dangsan Grandfather (over 500 years old) and Dangsan Grandmother (over 1,000 years old).
 In ancient times these two trees were considered the village guardians.
 There is also a 300-year-old Bodhi tree standing in front of Bongnaeru Pavilion.
 Near Naesosa are many tourist attractions such as Byeonsan Beach, Chaeseokgang River and Wolmyeongam Hermitage.
-In the last year of the Korean Empire (1897-1910), eminent men like Kim Seong-su, Song Jinu and Baek Gwan-su from nearby villages lived for extended periods at Naesosa Temple in order to study.
+In the last year of the Korean Empire (1897–1910), eminent men like Kim Seong-su, Song Jinu and Baek Gwan-su from nearby villages lived for extended periods at Naesosa Temple in order to study.

 Cultural properties

 Naesosa Temple owns four items of state-designated cultural heritage and two province-designated tangible cultural objects.
 Among these, the Main Buddha Hall is especially beautiful with its floral lattice wooden doors and White-Robed Avalokitesvara painted on the back of the wall behind the main altar.
 The blue bird legend was possibly inspired by these works of art.

 Other items of state-designated cultural heritage include the Goryeo era Bronze Bell (Treasure No. 277), a transcribed copy of the Lotus Sutra (Treasure No. 278) and a large scroll painting of the Vulture Peak Assembly (Treasure No. 1268).
-In addition there are: a Three-Story Stone Pagoda (Tangible Cultural Heritage of North Jeolla Province No. 124), and “Seolseondang Hall and monastic dormitory” (Tangible Cultural Heritage of North Jeolla Province No. 125).
+In addition there are: a Three-Story Stone Pagoda (Tangible Cultural Heritage of Jeonbuk State No. 124), and “Seolseondang Hall and monastic dormitory” (Tangible Cultural Heritage of Jeonbuk State No. 125).

 The eminent monk of modern Korea, Hae-an Daejongsa, began monastic life and served as a resident monk at the temple.
 He promoted literacy by establishing a school named Gyemyeong Hagwon in front of the temple, and spread the tradition of Seon Buddhism in southwest Korea.
 Later, Ven.
 Hyesan U-im continued Ven.
 Hae-an's work by establishing Bongnae Seon Center in the temple and he also expanded the temple to its current size.

-Goryeodongjong - Treasure #277
+Goryeodongjong – Treasure #277

 Beomjonggak houses Naesosa's Goryeodongjong, a bronze bell cast during the Goryeo Dynasty (918–1392 CE) in 1222.

 Originally located at Cheongnimsa (temple) of Naebyeonsan (mountain), the bell was moved to Naesosa in 1850.

 A figure of Buddha is embossed in the center of the bell.
 The principal Buddha in the center is seated on a lotus flower while two Bodhisattvas on either side are standing.
 A magnificent plant shape is seen on the upper and lower part of the bell.

 The bell hanger has a carved dragon and triad pattern.

 The bell strike point has a lotus flower pattern like a sunflower.

 The bronze bell exhibits the typical style of bells made toward the end of the Goryeo period bearing a strong resemblance to that of other Goryeo Dynasty bells.

 Goryeodongjong is 103 cm/40.5in high, 67 cm/26in wide and weighs 420 kg/926 lb.